p9c/tri/doc/checklist.md

       - [x] has invalid Slot
       - [x] has one each of Brief and Slot
       - [x] has no other type than those foregoing
+      - [ ] Default value is assignable to dereferenced Slot pointer
       - [x] no error!

    - [x] `Version.Validate()`